trueos/pcbsd/src-qt5/docs/support.rst

 Anyone can become a beta tester.
 Follow these tips so that you can accurately describe your findings so they can be fixed as soon as possible:

-* Before you :ref:`Report a bug`, search the testing mailing list to see if anyone else has reported a similar problem.
+* Before you :ref:`Report a bug`, skim through the archives of the `testing mailing list <http://lists.pcbsd.org/mailman/listinfo/testing>`_ to see if anyone else has reported a similar problem.

 * When reporting a new issue, use a descriptive subject that includes the error and the version of PC-BSD®.
 Ideally, the subject is short (8 words or less) and contains key words about the error.
 An example would be "AppCafe on 10.2-RELEASE-p1 fails to create jail".